elucian/bee/syntax/overview.md

 A rule can have multiple results.
 Result variables must be declared and assigned.

 **Example:**

+In this example we have a rule that return a list of two values.

 ```
 ** rule with two results "s" and "d"
 ** parameter x is mandatory y is optional